 KIPAC members participate in a wide range of outreach activities, including but not limited to:

-The local Astronomy on Tap is currently organized by KIPAC graduate student Sean McLaughlin, and features speakers from Stanford, SLAC, NASA Ames, UC Berkeley, and elsewhere around The Bay.
+The local Astronomy on Tap has been organized by KIPAC graduate student Sean McLaughlin, and features speakers from Stanford, SLAC, NASA Ames, UC Berkeley, and elsewhere around The Bay.

 KIPAC members have participated in the Bay Area Science Festival is an annual celebration of science, technology, engineering, and mathematics.
 The Festival features hundreds of hands-on-activities, provocative conversations, and tours of facilities, all designed to connect you with the Bay's scientists and engineers.

 This annual event draws crowds of all ages to share in our in our enthusiasm for the universe.
 KIPAC members answer your burning questions on topics ranging from the cosmic microwave background to gravitational lenses and we host a range of hands on activities for all ages.

 Have you ever wondered how the Universe works or how it began?
 Have you ever been curious about how many planets there are out there?
 Or what it would be like to fall into a black hole?
 You can attend our free and open to all public lectures every two weeks, given by KIPAC astrophysicists -- now online!

 SAGE-S (Science Accelerating Girls' Engagement in STEM) is a one week long on-campus residential summer camp for public high school students (age 14-17) held at SLAC.
 It is hosted by scientists and engineers from KIPAC and across the lab who share what everyday life is like in the STEM profession.